omarmiatello/android-template/README.md

 ![License](https://img.shields.io/github/license/omarmiatello/android-template.svg)
 ![Language](https://img.shields.io/github/languages/top/omarmiatello/android-template?color=blue&logo=kotlin)

-A simple Github template that lets you create an **Android/Kotlin** project.
+A simple collection of Android templates that lets you create an **Android/Kotlin** project.

 This template is focused on delivering a project with **static analysis** and **continuous integration** already in place.